 Using direction was also important.
 In the second section both dancers started at opposite ends of the diagonal, upstage right and downstage left.
-They then slowly and with tension turned towards each other until they met in the centre. dance and showed how magnets pull objects together across distance.
+They then slowly and with tension turned towards each other until they met in the centre.
+This created impact because it brought power to the dance and showed how magnets pull objects together across distance.